xqb64/venom/README.md

 make test
 ```

-# Design notes
+##  Design notes

-- The design is the balance among performance, RISC-alikeness, and a dynamic type system.
+- The design is the balance among performance and RISC-alikeness.
 For example, when string concatenation was introduced into the language, there was a choice whether to reuse the current `OP_ADD` opcode or have a separate opcode for string concatenation, e.g. `OP_STRCAT`.
-At first, I decided to reuse `OP_ADD` (and the `+` operator) at the expense of slightly more complexity in the virtual machine which introduced a little performance regression.
-Later I rewrote the code to use a separate opcode (and a corresponding operator `++`).
+At first, I decided to reuse `OP_ADD` (and the `+` operator) at the expense of slightly more complexity in the virtual machine which introduced a performance regression.
+Later I rewrote the code to use a separate opcode (and the corresponding `++` operator).

 - Structures and strings can get arbitrarily large and we do not know their size ahead of time, which required implementing them both underneath as pointers whose size is known.
 This introduced the whole memory management issue.
 There were two pathways from here since these pointers need to be freed: either let the venom users explicitly free() their instances, or introduce automatic memory management.
 I opted for automatic memory management via refcounting because, frankly, I thought I'd have a lot of fun implementing refcounting, but I have to admit that chasing down INCREF/DECREF bugs led to me letting fly a great deal of profanity. ;-)

+## Contributing

+Contributors to this project are very welcome -- specifically, suggestions (and PRs) as for how to make the whole system even faster, because I suspect there's still more performance left to be squeezed out.